-- A Subscriber that receives access to NASDAQ Basic through multiple products controlled by an Internal Distributor will be considered one Subscriber.
-Thus, if a broker-dealer acts as a Distributor of NASDAQ Basic in multiple forms to its employees, each employee would be considered one Subscriber. - A Subscriber that receives access to NASDAQ Basic through multiple products controlled by one External Distributor will be considered one Subscriber.
-Thus, if a broker-dealer arranges for its employees to receive access to multiple NASDAQ Basic products provided by a single vendor, each employee would be considered one Subscriber. - A Subscriber that receives access to NASDAQ Basic through one or more products controlled by an Internal Distributor and also one or more products controlled by one External Distributor will be considered one Subscriber.
-Thus, if the broker-dealer provides employees with access through its own product(s) and through products from a single vendor, each employee would still be considered one Subscriber. - A Subscriber that receives access to NASDAQ Basic through one or more products controlled by an Internal Distributor and also products controlled by multiple External Distributors will be treated as one Subscriber with respect to the products controlled by the Internal Distributor and one of the External Distributors, and will be treated as an additional Subscriber for each additional External Distributor.
-Thus, a Subscriber receiving products through
+- A Subscriber that receives access to NASDAQ Basic through multiple products controlled by an Internal Distributor is considered one Subscriber.
+Thus, if a broker-dealer acts as a Distributor of NASDAQ Basic in multiple forms to its employees, each employee would be considered one Subscriber. - A Subscriber that receives access to NASDAQ Basic through multiple products controlled by one External Distributor is considered one Subscriber.
+Thus, if a broker-dealer arranges for its employees to receive

+- access to multiple NASDAQ Basic products provided by a single vendor, each employee would be considered one Subscriber. - A Subscriber that receives access to NASDAQ Basic through one or more products controlled by an Internal Distributor and also one or more products controlled by one External Distributor is considered one Subscriber.
+Thus, if the broker-dealer provides employees with access through its own product(s) and through products from a single vendor, each employee is still considered one Subscriber. - A Subscriber that receives access to NASDAQ Basic through one or more products controlled by an Internal Distributor and also products controlled by multiple External Distributors is treated as one Subscriber with respect to the products controlled by the Internal Distributor and one of the External Distributors, and is treated as an additional Subscriber for each additional External Distributor.
+Thus, a Subscriber receiving products through an Internal Distributor and two External Distributors is treated as two Subscribers.